-In IKC De Eglantier Voorhof much attention is given to the English language.
-That is why we have employed specialist teachers and a native speaker at the IKC.
+In IKC De Eglantier much attention is given to the English language.
+That is why we have employed specialist teachers and (near) native speakers at the IKC.
 The children in the primary grades playfully learn the basics of a (for most) second language.
-In the middle and upper groups the basic knowledge is further expanded and deepened.
+In the middle and upper grades the basic knowledge is further expanded and deepened.
 We want children to function in an international society.
 Mutual understanding and cultural diversity are central in this society.
 In addition, we want them to be able to express themselves.
 By offering English from the start, the children learn this language in a playful and natural way.

 The Ministry of Education is supporting the further development of early language learning (VVTO).
 From school year 2015-2016 we as a school participate in the pilot project Bilingual Primary Education (TPO).
-It started in August 2015 in groups 1 and this will be extended one group per schoolyear.
+It started in August 2015 in grades 1 and It will be extended one grade per schoolyear.
 This pilot project legally allows us to give lessons and activities in English with a minimum of 30 and maximum of 50 per cent of the teaching time.
 We also participate in the national network TPO.
 Within this network, the schools work together to achieve the goals of the project and to exchange knowledge and experiences.
 The pilot project has given us contact with a secondary school in Delft to ensure a continuous line of education.
 That will allow the children to function better in secondary education.

-An early start means that you take due account of the way

-in which children can learn a language.
+An early start means that you take due account of the way in which children can learn a language.
 Learning the English language has been integrated into our educational concept.
-In the upper groups we take at IPC-themes, music or other subjects to strengthen the relationship between language learning and language use.
+In the upper grades we take at IPC-themes, music or other subjects to strengthen the relationship between language learning and language use.
 There are plenty of opportunities inside and outside schools to communicate in English.

-We strive for a high quality of English teaching which is why we have joined the national knowledge centre for early language learning English, Earlybird.
+We strive for a high quality of English teaching which is why we have joined the national knowledge centre for early language learning English, Early bird.
 In June 2014, we were the first school in Delft who received the Early Bird certificate.
-The IKC team is being trained in their English skills.
-In May 2018, the IKC team went to Cyprus for a training course.
+In spring 2021 the whole IKC staff is planned to go on a study trip to Stockholm to advance the English skills in combination with the English IPC lessons.
+The childcare also offers a rich learning environment with English as a second language to all children from 0 to 12 years.
+For the children from 0 to 4 years we make use of the method Benny's playground from Early Bird.